MESH-Research/Pilcrow/.github/CONTRIBUTING.md

 ## Reporting a Security Issue

 If you've found a security related issue in CCR, please don't open an issue in github.
-Instead contact us at adamsb@msu.edu.
+Instead contact us at mesh@msu.edu.

 # Additional Resources